etherealvisage/cpsc301/docs/design/system-design.md

 JavaScript-based serialization format seems natural, given that both our client- and server-side code will be written in the language.)

-On the client, we implemented a model-view-controller architecture.
-The nature of a GUI application running in a web browser lends itself naturally to such a
-structure: the model is simply a thin layer that parses JSON responses from the server and offers their data through a unified interface; the view retrieves a template (quite probably in [Jade](http://jade-lang.com/) format) from the server, then substitutes externally provided dynamic data for template placeholders and modifies the DOM to reflect the changed content; and the controller responds to user-generated events, passing data back and forth between the appropriate views and models.
+On the client, we chose an architecture based on the Model-View-Controller pattern.
+The nature of a GUI application running in a web browser lends itself naturally to such a structure: the model is simply a thin layer that parses JSON responses from the server and offers their data through a unified interface; the view retrieves a template (quite probably in [Jade](http://jade-lang.com/) format) from the server, then substitutes externally provided dynamic data for template placeholders and modifies the DOM to reflect the changed content; and the controller responds to user-generated events, passing data back and forth between the appropriate views and models.

 The server's UML diagram requires several points of explanation.
 Firstly, all model types (e.g., Memo, Discussion, User) inherit from Loadable, which will